mishraabhi2020/TeamGenie/README.md

-# Debugging a C# Azure Bot Service bot in Visual Studio
+# Azure Bot Service bot developed with C# in Visual Studio that tries to answer questions based on Natural Language Understanding

 To learn how to debug Azure Bot Service bots, please visit https://aka.ms/bf-docs-azure-debug